-Starting in the first quarter of fiscal 2006, the Company's Board of Directors has declared cash dividends of \$0.0225 per share of common stock.
-Additionally, in the first quarter of fiscal 2006, the Company's Board of Directors declared a special \$1.00 dividend per share of common stock.
-Prior to fiscal 2006 and with the exception of two quarters in 1993, the Company's Board of Directors declared cash dividends of \$0.015 per share of common stock (on a split adjusted basis) every fiscal quarter since the Company's initial public offering in 1986.
-Payment of future dividends will depend upon the Company's financial condition, results of operations and other factors deemed relevant by the Company's Board of Directors, as well as any limitations imposed by lenders under the Company's credit facilities.
-The Company's revolving credit facility and revolving/term borrowing facility currently limit dividends to a maximum of \$13 million per year.
+Starting in the first quarter of fiscal 2006, the Company's Board of Directors has declared cash dividends of 0.0225 per share of common stock.
+Additionally, in the first quarter of fiscal 2006, the Company's Board of Directors declared a special 1.00 dividend per share of common stock.
+Prior to fiscal 2006 and with the exception of two quarters in 1993, the Company's Board of Directors declared cash dividends of 0.015 per share of common stock (on a split adjusted basis) every fiscal quarter since the Company's initial public offering in 1986.
+Payment of future dividends will depend upon the Company's Board of Directors, as well as any limitations imposed by lenders under the Company's credit facilities.
+The Company's revolving credit facility and revolving/term borrowing facility currently limit dividends to a maximum of 13 million per year.
 See "Note E - Notes Payable and Long-Term Debt" of the notes to Consolidated Financial Statements included in Item 15 for additional discussions of the Company's credit facilities.